obecto/perper/docs/protocol.md

 * `finished`, boolean: set to true to signal that the Execution has completed execution.
 * `parameters`, object array, optional: arbitrary parameters passed to the call.
 * `results`, object array, optional: arbitrary results returned by the call.
 Note that "null", an empty array, and an array of one "null" element can all be used to describe a null return value.
 * `error`, string, optional: arbitrary error string of the call.
-Typically expected to be a short form of the exception that occured as exception-supporting languages would typically raise an exception containing this string.
+Typically expected to be a short form of the exception that occurred as exception-supporting languages would typically raise an exception containing this string.
   * If both `result` and `error` are set, implementations may opt to ignore the result and directly raise an error.

-Since this cache has high read traffic, writing extra metadata to the ExecutionData object is discouraged.
+Since this cache has high read traffic, writing extra metadata to the `ExecutionData` object is discouraged.

 ### Stream listeners cache